gkjoyes/start-up-script/README.md

 ### Description

- * This is simple project for open multiple `guake` terminal window with different locations and execute necessary command on each window.
+ * This is simple project for open multiple `guake` terminal window with different locations and execute necessary command on each window

 ### requirement